NitroXENO7/pwn.college_nived/Pondering_Paths.md

 ## References
 pwn college description

-# implicit relative paths, from /
+# 6.implicit relative paths, from /
 use relative paths instead of absolute paths to run programs

 ## My solve